About the Coordinator: John-Michael Gomez, NCSP, LEP

-I am honored and proud to be a Special Friends Guidance Assistant at Mary Farmar for over ten years.
-After graduating with a BA in Business Administration and Management, I was given the opportunity to manage a satellite office in San Francisco for an Italian Reinsurance company based in New York.
-I was then recruited to the management program for Toys ‘R’ Us and Meryvn’s California until motherhood came calling!
+My name is Mel Paterno and I am both honored and proud to have worked as a Special Friends Guidance Assistant at Mary Farmar School for the past fourteen years.
+After graduating with a BS in Business Administration/Management, I was given the opportunity to work in the corporate finance world as a manager of an office for an Italian reinsurance company.
+I was then presented with multiple managerial positions for renowned retail stores over the proceeding ten years until motherhood came calling!

-After being a stay-at-home Mom for a few years, I volunteered and become an Art Docent for 5 years at Matthew Turner.
-As my kids become more independent, I decided to return to work and found myself working for Benicia Unified School District.
-The Special Friends program is something I hold dear in my heart.
-I have learned so much from the children with whom I have had the privilege of developing friendships and trust.
-Seeing the world through their eyes-priceless!
+After being a stay-at-home mom for a few years, I realized that my kids were becoming more independent and that it was time to return to the workforce.
+Special Friends/Second Step program holds a special place in my heart.
+I have learned so much from the children with whom I have had the privilege of developing their friendship and trust.
+Seeing the world through their eyes – priceless!

 About the Special Friend Guidance Assistant (Joe Henderson Elementary): Debbie Habegger

 I started the Special Friends Program at Joe Henderson in the winter of 1989.
 Since then, I have worked primarily at Joe Henderson, with some years at Mary Farmar.
 During the 33 year period I took a few years off when I had my twins.

 Children have always been the nucleus of my life.
 Since I was 17 yrs. old, I worked with children’s church and youth groups, and choreographed over 20 children’s musicals.
 I was also the Room Mom every year for all of my 4 children (which went through the Benicia schools), coached girls’ soccer, Asst.
 Cheerleading Coach for BYF and Benicia High School.
 I also co-chaired Grad Night for 2 years.